El Yunque National Forest

 La Mina Falls

-La Mina Falls is the most popular waterfall.
-The Mine is visited by a ton of visitors on most days, not only because of the beauty of the waterfall but also because you can take a dip in the waterfall pool.
-There is a 45-minute walk that descends for .7 miles before reaching the falls.
+La Mina Falls is the most popular waterfall in El Yunque National Forest.
+It attracts many visitors daily, not only for its stunning beauty but also for the opportunity to take a refreshing dip in the waterfall pool.
+Reaching the falls involves a 45-minute walk that descends 0.7 miles through the forest.

 Coca Falls

-Coca Falls is the easiest waterfall to see due to its location just off the main road, PR-151, about 8 km away. from the park entrance.
-There is an extraction area just in front of the waterfall.
-There are no parking lots, but cars can stop when they leave the road.
+Coca Falls is the easiest waterfall to see due to its convenient location just off the main road, PR-151, about 8 km from the park entrance.
+There is a small extraction area directly in front of the waterfall.
+While there are no dedicated parking lots, cars can stop briefly off the road.

 The Coca Trail

-The Coca Trail is a challenging trail that starts right in front of La Coca Falls.
-The trailhead is located uphill from La Coca Falls.
-It will take at least 1.5 hours one way.
-Most hikes to this trail will take around 4 hours for a round trip.
+The Coca Trail is a challenging hike that begins right in front of La Coca Falls.
+The trailhead is located uphill from the waterfall and requires at least 1.5 hours one way.
+Most hikes on this trail take approximately 4 hours for a round trip.

-The hike is steep and muddy with several stream crossings.
-The reward comes at the end, where sometimes you can jump into a natural well.
+The hike is steep and muddy, with several stream crossings.
+The reward awaits at the end, where you may have the opportunity to jump into a natural well.

 Juan Diego Trail